WATERSHED WITNESS TOURS

 Katherine Evatt of the Foothills Conversancy, which has protected the Mokelumne watershed for the past 30 years, has just completed a campaign to encourage the California Natural Resources Agency to declare 37 miles of the Mokelumne (between the reservoirs we visit on our Watershed Witness Tours) part of it's protected California Wild and Scenic Rivers System.
 The proposal has received thousands of comments and looks likely to pass.
 Katherine has generously offered to meet up with our next tour group to discuss the history and ongoing protection of the Moke.

-Winter 2018 hasn't broken any records yet -- but February tracked pretty close to the driest year on record '76-'77, then a wetter "March Miracle" precipitated by an atmospheric river passing along precipitation from the Pacific doubled the amount of Sierra snowpack ~ though this unfortunately only brings us halfway to average rainfall totals.
-As of Spring Equinox 2018 Pardee Reservoir is at 92 percent of capacity; Hetch Hetchy Reservoir in Yosemite National Park is at 80 percent.
+Winter 2018 in NorCal was all over the place -- warm bud-blossoming weeks interspersed with unexpected frosts.
+February tracked close to the driest year on record '76-'77, then a wetter "March Miracle" precipitated by several atmospheric rivers passing along precipitation from the Pacific doubled the amount of Sierra snowpack.
+As of Spring Equinox 2018 Pardee Reservoir was at 92 percent of capacity; Hetch Hetchy Reservoir in Yosemite National Park was at 80 percent.
+Then April's Pineapple Expresses of warm waters from Hawaii forced the closure of Yosemite Valley for flooding, in one storm sadly killed 90% of the fish at Mocassin Creek Hatchery when the Mocassin Dam downstream from Hetch Hetchy overflowed, and by mid-month raised the water reserve at EBMUD's Pardee Reservoir to 99%.

-Without the massive snowpacks and mudded-out mountain passes of last year, we'll be starting our Watershed Witness Tours a bit earlier -- May 5 weekend for the SF/Tuolumne/Hetch Hetchy Tour and June 8 weekend for the East Bay/Mokelumne River/Lower Bear Reservoir Tour.
+Since we're likely missing the massive snowpacks and mudded-out mountain passes of last year, we'll be starting our Watershed Witness Tours a bit earlier -- May 5 weekend for the SF/Tuolumne/Hetch Hetchy Tour and June 8 weekend for the East Bay/Mokelumne River/Lower Bear Reservoir Tour.
+Our summer and fall seasonal tours for August and September 2018 will be available for registration shortly, or book your own tour as your schedule offers, by emailing firstname.lastname@example.org.

 Waterfalls are likely still pouring since last year's deluge, but we'll see, and hopefully get to splash in person.
 While our relationship with climate continues to change rapidly -- and the likelihood of drought lingers over the coming decades, today these rivers still support our homes.